 Not to be deterred I started again.
 I had white chocolate begging to be used!
 Ok, I need more toffee flavor!
 In my mind that gave me two options, 1. increase the amount of butter and sugar 2. decrease the number of saltines.
 I chose option 2.

 I found a smaller baking dish, instead of the cookie sheet, and instead of using two packs of crackers, I used almost one.
 This would work, I could feel it (actually it was all the chocolate from the first batch I felt, sugar overload!!)….but not to worry, we would have toffee!

-Now you can either allow it to cool naturally, or if your as impatient as I am, carefully lift the parchment paper at the ends overhanging out of the baking dish and place on a cookie sheet that will fit into your freezer.
+You can either allow it to cool naturally or if you’re as impatient as I am, carefully lift the parchment paper at the ends overhanging out of the baking dish and place on a cookie sheet that will fit into your freezer.

-Leave to cool in freezer for about 20 minutes.
-The chocolate should be a slightly frozen and when you slam it on the counter it should bread some.
-If not just use your hands to bread it apart into pieces.
+Leave to cool in the freezer for about 20 minutes.
+The chocolate should be slightly frozen and when you slam it on the counter it should bread some.
+If not just use your hands to break it apart into pieces.

 If you have a sweet tooth you might also like these recipes: